OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Even though the Soundcore Wakey can fit in the palm of your hand, it’s surprisingly loud for the size.
 The Wakey features two 1.75″ full-range drivers kicking out an impressive 10W of sound.
 The speaker will easily fill most bedrooms with enough volume to wake up even the deepest sleepers.

 Although punchy, the Wakey doesn’t have a massive bass sound, but it’s more than you would expect from a speaker this size.
 The clarity is also impressive, providing a decent mid-range and treble sound.
-Don’t expect audiophile quality from the Wakey, but I think most people will be happy with the sound quality.
-Especially if you are an Anker fan.
-This 2019 model has significant improvements over previous Anker Bluetooth speakers.
+Don’t expect audiophile quality from the Wakey, but most people will be happy with the sound quality, especially if you are an Anker fan.

 What’s in the Box?